nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-testability-scenarios.md

 <properties
-   pageTitle="Test di failover e chaos | Microsoft Azure" description="Utilizzando i test chaos dell'infrastruttura di servizi e gli scenari dei test di failover per provocare gli errori e verificare l'affidabilità dei servizi." services="service-fabric" documentationCenter=".net" authors="motanv" manager="rsinha" editor="toddabel"/>
+   pageTitle="Chaos and failover tests | Microsoft Azure" description="Using the Service Fabric chaos test and failover test scenarios to induce faults and verify the reliability of your services." services="service-fabric" documentationCenter=".net" authors="motanv" manager="rsinha" editor="toddabel"/>

 <tags
    ms.service="service-fabric"